 Current environmental issues affecting the Venezuelan people: sewage pollution of Lago de Valencia; oil and urban pollution of Lago de Maracaibo; deforestation; soil degradation; urban and industrial pollution, especially along the Caribbean coast; threat to the rainforest ecosystem from irresponsible mining operations.

-Google maps Venezuela
+Google Maps Venezuela

 The capital and other divisions